 Dear Mr. Scruggs:

-Attached is a letter from requesting a design contract amendment on the above project.
+Attached is a letter from (name of designer) requesting a design contract amendment on the above project.
 We have reviewed this proposal and found it to be reasonable.
 Please review and if you concur, draft an amendment to the design contract.

 Please let me know if you have any questions.
 Thank you for your assistance in negotiating this design contract amendment.